karlkfi/kpt-config-sync/docs/user/system_config.md

 #### Custom Resources

-GKE Policy Management does not handle syncing [CustomResourceDefinitions (CRDS)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).
+CSP Configuration Management does not handle syncing [CustomResourceDefinitions (CRDS)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).
 However, it does handle syncing the corresponding Custom Resources.
 This means that the CRDs themselves need to be added to the cluster out of band.
 Deleting a